 Gates once said that his favorite writer is Smir.
 He said, "To understand where we are going, we need to know where we are now.
-Smil is my favorite source of learning."
-Smil is an environmental science professor who has written historical books on energy and innovation.
+Smile is my favorite source of learning."
+Smile is an environmental science professor who has written historical books on energy and innovation.

 3. The Sixth Extinction: An Unnatural History